SPARC-FAIR-Codeathon/KnowMore/README.md

 ## Using KnowMore
-You can use KnowMore directly on our fork of the SPARC Data Portal: (add link) Follow the steps described below:
+You can use KnowMore directly on our fork of the SPARC Data Portal: (add link)

+Follow the steps described below:
-1. Browse datasets click on the "Add to automated discovery" button, visible in the header of the datasets, to add the datasets on interest into the KnowMore analysis
+1. Find datasets of interest and click on the "Add to automated discovery" button, visible in the header of the datasets, to add each of them in the KnowMore analysis
 2. Go to the KnowMore tab, and check that all your selected datasets are listed
 3. Click on "Discover" to initiate the automated discovery process
-4. Wait until the interactive results are discplayed
+4. Wait until the interactive results are displayed

 ## Using the Source Code